wordplate/wordplate.github.io/docs/introduction.md

 ## Goals

 - **Fast and simple.** No clutter, no bloat, no complex dependencies.
-WordPlate is built with PHP so it’s quick and easy to deploy.
+WordPlate is built with PHP so it's quick and easy to deploy.

 - **Powerful and extensible.** Customize, extend, and integrate WordPlate to suit your needs.
-WordPlate’s architecture is flexible and modern and comes with great documentation.
+WordPlate's architecture is flexible and modern and comes with great documentation.

 - **Free and open.** WordPlate is released under the [MIT license](https://github.com/wordplate/wordplate/blob/master/LICENSE).